-Differences in the upper-level divergent wind are substantial, indicating that diabatic heating significantly enhances the vertical motion and divergent outflow.
-Moist dynamics account for roughly two thirds of the divergent outflow, which exceeds 10 m s^{-1} on the western flank of R1 in CNTRL compared to $< 3 \text{ m s}^{-1}$ in NOLH.
-In the CNTRL simulation, a comma-shaped diabatic heating pattern is co-located with the divergent outflow aloft, which compares favorably with the cloud patterns in the satellite observations (Fig. 1a) and the ascending heated trajectories (Fig. 5a).
-The divergent wind above the cloud-diabatic heating maximum in CNTRL aids the westward expansion of ridge R1 through the westward advection of air masses with low PV, shifting the tropopause in the same direction and considerably strengthening the PV gradient (see details on PV advection in Section 4.2.2).
-The cyclonic wrap up of high- and low-PV in the upstream trough T1 does not occur in NOLH, suggesting
+- Differences in the upper-level divergent wind are substantial, indicating that diabatic heating significantly enhances the vertical motion and divergent outflow.
+Moist dynamics account for roughly two thirds of the divergent outflow, which exceeds - $10 \text{ m s}^{-1}$ in CNTRL compared to $< 3 \text{ m s}^{-1}$ in NOLH.
+In the CNTRL simulation, a comma-shaped diabatic heating pattern is co-located with the cold front and divergent outflow, which compares favorably with the cloud patterns in the satellite observations (Fig. 1a).
+The divergent wind above the cloud-diabatic heating maximum in CNTRL aids the westward expansion of ridge R1 through the westward advection of air masses with low PV, shifting the jet stream in the same direction and considerably strengthening the PV gradient.
+This is also evident from large differences between CNTRL and NOLH in the PV advection by the divergent wind and differences in the upper-level rotational wind in the same region (Supplement Fig. S4a,b), - 275 highlighting the role of LH in the amplification and quasi-stationary behavior of blocking.
+The combined effect of a strong divergent outflow and a meridional amplified rotational flow in CNTRL promotes the growth of the ridge and cyclonic wrap up of high- and low-PV in the upstream trough T1 (Supplement Fig. S4c), suggesting that this cyclonic wave breaking depends essentially on intense LH, since it does not occur in NOLH.

-- 320 that this cyclonic wave breaking and the horizontal rearrangement of upper-level PV depends essentially on intense LH.
 Further into the model integration on day 6 (Fig. 3c,d), the differences between CNTRL and NOLH are considerably more pronounced and it is clear that the large-scale flow develops substantially differently without LH.
-With the contribution of LH in CNTRL, the secondary ridge R2 rapidly amplifies and low-PV air is transported a long way poleward, causing (i) a southwestward extension of the initial blocking region and (ii) a reinforcement of the anticyclonic anomaly formed by ridge R1 over - 325 Scandinavia (Fig. 3c).
-The upper-level flow splits over central Europe with an accelerated southwest northeast tilted northern branch (jet stream), evident from the Z500 contours in Fig. 3c.
-When LH is turned off, however, the ascent and outflow are significantly reduced and ridge R2 does not amplify (Fig. 3d).
-This is consistent with the position of T2 being too far south.
+With the contribution of LH in CNTRL, ridge R2 rapidly amplifies and low-PV air is transported a long way poleward, causing (i) a south-westward extension of the initial blocking region and (ii) a reinforcement of the anticyclonic anomaly formed by ridge R1.
+The jet stream splits over central Europe with an accelerated southwest - northeast tilted northern branch.
+When LH is turned off, however, the ascent and outflow are significantly reduced and ridge R2 does not amplify.
 Instead, R2 is deflected eastward by the westerly winds.
 As a consequence, the low-PV region of R1 is cut off from the tropospheric reservoir and a zonally oriented jet stream establishes over western Europe.
-Without LH, PV values inside R1 are - 330 higher, i.e. the upper-level negative PV anomaly is weaker, resulting in a less pronounced anticyclonic flow over Scandinavia, as also evident from the Z500 contours.
+Without LH, PV values inside R1 are higher, resulting in a less pronounced anticyclonic flow over Europe, as also evident from the Z500 contours.
 The upper-level synoptic features in NOLH are displaced further downstream, where the flow still splits with a weaker northern branch compared to CNTRL.